BjBodner/old-portfolio/README.md

 8. Interacting Complex Networks - CERN Hackathon
 9. Learning Lagrangians of physical systems
 10. Learning to swim and eat by evolving movements and actions
-11. Orchestra optimization algorithm
-12. Pinball Optimization Algorithm
+11. Pinball Optimization Algorithm
-13. PSO implementation for different problems
+12. PSO implementations for different problems
-14. Training a DNN on mnist with Pinball
+13. Training a DNN on mnist with Pinball
-15. Trio Optimization algorithm
+14. Trio Optimization algorithm